juice-shop/pwning-juice-shop/part3/donations.md

 ℹ️ _While the Juice Shop appreciates such dedicated donations, please note that these add an organizational overhead for the OWASP Foundation.
-To this day no expenses of the categories mentioned above have ever been denied by OWASP for Juice Shop._
+To this day no expenses of the categories mentioned above have ever been denied by OWASP for Juice Shop.
+Feel free to use a regular donation with attribution instead._

 ## Attribution